What does the Bible say about gluttony?

 Gluttony is a sin and one that should be discussed more in churches.
 Overeating is idolatry and it is very dangerous.
 Scripture tells us Jacob’s brother Esau sold his birthright because of gluttony.

 Eating too much has nothing to do with being fat.
 A skinny person could be a glutton also, but obesity could be a result of the continuous sin of gluttony.

 Overeating is very harmful and addicting, that is why in the Bible it’s compared to drunkenness and laziness.

-In this world there is so much temptation to overeat because we have burgers, pizza, chicken, buffets, etc. but Christians are told to control our appetites and keep our bodies healthy.
+In this world, there is so much temptation to overeat because we have burgers, pizza, chicken, buffets, etc. but Christians are told to control our appetites and keep our bodies healthy (Check out healthsharing programs).

 Don’t waste food and resist the devil when he tempts you with cravings when you’re not even hungry.